You’ve completed your baby registry, planned the nursery, and packed your birth bag, so you’re all set, right?

 From the moment we see that positive pregnancy test, we start planning for baby.

-But how much thought do we put into the big day, our labour day?
+But how much thought do we put into the big day, our labor day?

-6 Things You Should Do To Get Ready For Labour Day
+6 Things To Get Ready For Labor Day

 Certainly, baby will come regardless of your preparation.